 “Of course,” she says with a firm nod, “ze body is maybe not always true.
 People are not always correct.
 Maybe ze world lie to you.
 Maybe ” — she motions toward the movie playing in the background — “like cette merde.”

-He follows her gesture to the screen above the bar where Leonardo DiCaprio is being accosted by an insistent Thai man on a street similar to one that Medic has just experienced.
+He follows her gesture to the screen above the bar where Leonardo DiCaprio is being accosted by an insistent Thai man on a street similar to one that Medic is on.

 “Zis is Bangkok?” chuckles Mirabelle with derision.
 “Did you get offer to drink ze snake blood?
 I already been ‘ere many weeks and nobody offer to me any blood.
 I even ‘ave to find my own bidis.”